Ebiperre/Fx_profit_calc/README.md

-Here’s a clean README you can drop into the repo.

 # FX Profit Calculator

 A tiny, elegant single-page web app for calculating FX profits on NGN⇄USD transfers.
 Enter the client’s naira amount, your provider’s NGN/USD rate, and your per-dollar margin.
 The app shows the USD delivered, effective rate, provider cost, your profit (₦), and profit % — with slick UI and instant updates.